Eminem: 2020–2023: Music to Be Murdered By and Curtain Call 2

-2024–present: The Death of Slim Shady (Coup de Grâce) and collaborations
+2024–present: The Death of Slim Shady (Coup de Grâce) and Stans

 During an episode of Jimmy Kimmel Live! on March 19, 2024, Dr. Dre stated that Eminem intended to release a new album that year.
 On April 25, Eminem appeared alongside Roger Goodell at the opening ceremony of the 2024 NFL draft in Detroit.
 At the same time, Eminem announced a twelfth studio album titled The Death of Slim Shady (Coup de Grâce), with a planned release later in the year.
 The trailer for the album, which was shown on the NFL Network, briefly discusses the "murder" of the Slim Shady persona in a true crime format.
 The album is produced by Dr. Dre and The ICU.
 The lead single, "Houdini", was released on May 31, 2024.
 It topped the charts in many countries, as well as debuting at number one on the Billboard Global 200 and number two on the Hot 100.